 One exception, which permits disclosure without consent, is disclosure to school official with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the school board.
-A school official also may include a volunteer or contractor outside of the school who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official in performing his or her tasks.
+A school official also may include a volunteer or contractor outside of the school who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the Division discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Division to comply with the requirements of FERPA.
+1. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Division to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202
+Family Policy Compliance Office

+U.S. Department of Education 400 Maryland Avenue, SW

+Washington, DC 20202

 FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, §99.32 of the FERPA regulations requires the school to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
-A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student -
+A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student